 Of course, there always has to be a species that plays by its own rules.
 The glass frog is a great example because it is transparent on its body.
 Scientists still debate why this is the case.

-One fact that is undeniably true about salamanders is that they, like some species of lizard, are able to regenerate limbs and parts of their tail.
+It is undeniably true about salamanders that they, like some lizard species, can regenerate limbs and parts of their tail.
 If they are ever caught by predators or injured, they can detach the tail or limb, leave that wriggling in the predator’s mouth, and flee.
-A new limb then grows and they can get on with their life as normal.
+A new limb then grows, and they can get on with their life as normal.
 They do so due to macrophage cells, which are incredibly effective in the healing process.

 Another amphibian is the olm.
 This form of salamander has adapted to live in cave systems in central Europe.
 Its evolution in these dark spaces means that it has become blind, as it has no use for eyesight.
 It is also thought that they can live to be as old as 100.

-There are similarities here to mammals such as moles and other subterranean creatures.
-They too have little use for sight in order to hunt for their food.
+There are similarities here to mammals, such as moles and other subterranean creatures.
+They, too, have little use for sight to hunt for their food.
 However, they can’t survive anywhere near as long as an olm.

 Amphibians and mammals may both be vertebrates, but they branch off into very different directions from there.

-The distinction between vertebrates and invertebrates is important when classifying the animal world, but that is just the start when it comes to the differences here.
+The distinction between vertebrates and invertebrates is important when classifying the animal world, but that is just the start of the differences here.

-It isn’t uncommon to see amphibians and mammals sharing habitats in temperate and tropical zones but they do so with very different traits.
+It isn’t uncommon to see amphibians and mammals sharing habitats in temperate and tropical zones, but they do so with very different traits.
 The reproductive cycles and regenerative powers are the most striking.
-The difference in the temperatures of their blood has a more drastic effect on where they live and how they survive the winter.
+The difference in their blood temperatures has a more drastic effect on where they live and how they survive the winter.
 Although mammals and amphibians both have a backbone, there are many differences between them.